Reds vs. Astros Player Props Betting Odds

-Kyle Tucker and Jonathan India are among the players with prop bets for the taking when the Houston Astros and the Cincinnati Reds play at Minute Maid Park on Saturday (first pitch at 4:10 PM ET).
+Player props can be found for Kyle Tucker and Jonathan India, among others, when the Houston Astros host the Cincinnati Reds at Minute Maid Park on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!